Operational guide and checklist

-Enhanced hygiene measures are a key plank of workplace-specific measures to create a safe working environment.
+Enhanced hygiene measures are key workplace-specific measures to create a safe working environment.
 These include, for example:

-- sanitiser and hand-washing facilities at key points, including on entry and exit points
+- sanitiser and hand-washing facilities at touch points, including on entry and exit points

-- additional sanitiser and handwash facilities at communal areas
+- sanitiser and handwash facilities also in communal areas

 - regular cleaning of work equipment, chairs and work stations including considering how often and where deep cleans may be required (especially where work stations are shared facilities)

-- regular cleaning and sanitising of break out areas, including chairs and tables and other welfare facilities e.g. fridges, kettles, vending machines etc. The frequency of cleaning and disinfection should be based on risk assessment depending on the usage of the area.
+- regular cleaning and sanitising of break out areas, including chairs and tables and other welfare facilities and touchpoints e.g. fridges, kettles, vending machines etc. The frequency of cleaning and disinfection should be based on risk assessment depending on the usage of the area.

 - composition of chairs in staff breakout areas should be reviewed to ensure they can be effectively cleaned